 Yee-Haw Brewing Company

 Yee-Haw Brewing Company is located in a joint space, 6th & Peabody, combined with Ole Smokey Distillery in SoBro.
-The outdoor beer garden, one of the best in music city, features a large-screen TV, picnic tables, and games like corn hole, Giant Jenga, bocce ball, and more.
+The outdoor beer garden, one of the best in Music City, features two jumbotrons, spacious seating, games, and delicious food options.

 Neighborhood: SoBro